WatchRecovering

 Alongside that decline, our proprietary engine has flagged a confirmed bullish structural signal on one or more time frames — moderate or strong time-frame-continuity (TFC) alignment — so the ticker also carries a Recovering badge.
 The two readings coexist: the tier tells you how deep the damage is, the Recovering badge tells you whether momentum may be turning.
 Recovering is not a buy signal; it's a structural read.

-Upstream TFC read: moderate alignment, current phase weekly.
-Last bar types — daily 2D (red), weekly 2U (green), monthly 3 (green).
+Upstream TFC read: strong alignment, current phase daily.
+Last bar types — daily 3 (green), weekly 2U (green), monthly 3 (green).

 Earnings on file: 2026-05-04.
 Tiering is unaffected by earnings dates — listings reflect price structure only.